 Controlling Powdery Mildew With Baking Soda

 Baking soda has long been used as an inexpensive control for powdery mildew on plants.
-Unfortunately baking soda fungicide is mostly effective as a preventative, offering only minimal benefits after your plants have become infected.
+Unfortunately, baking soda fungicide is most effective as a preventative, offering only minimal benefits after your plants have become infected.
 If you know which plants are susceptible, spraying them weekly with the baking soda recipes, during humid or damp weather, can greatly reduce the incidence of powdery mildew in your garden.

 - 1 tablespoon of baking soda